This guide will help you answer The RQF Level 3 Diploma in Care Unit 2.2 Describe the factors to consider when promoting effective communication.

 Self-awareness

-Being aware of your own emotions and biases is crucial.
+Being aware of your own emotions and biases is important.
 It helps in managing your reactions and maintaining professionalism.
 Reflect on your communication style and seek feedback for improvement.

 Legal and Ethical Considerations